Arithmetic level raising for certain quaternionic unitary Shimura variety: Quaternionic unitary Shimura variety

-Then statements $(1)$ and $(2)$ follow from the immediately from our previous discussions and the fact that $\rmJ_{b}(\QQ_{p})$ acts transitively on the set of vertex lattices of type $\{i\}$ for $i\in\{0,1,2\}$.
-The last part follows from the Rapoport--Zink uniformization theorem and our local result Theorem \ref{RZ-description}. \end{proof}
+This follows from the fact that $\rmJ_{b}(\QQ_{p})\cong \GSp_{4}(\QQ_{p})$.
+Then statement $(1)$ follows from the immediately from the Rapoport--Zink uniformization in Theorem \ref{uniformization} and Theorem \ref{RZ-description} $(1)$ along with the fact that $\rmJ_{b}(\QQ_{p})$ acts transitively on the set of vertex lattices of type $\{i\}$ for $i\in\{0,1,2\}$.
+The rest of the statements follows from the Rapoport--Zink uniformization theorem and the descriptions of $\calM_{\Pa}$ in Theorem \ref{RZ-description}. \end{proof}